 The Distinguished Graduate Supervisor Award was established to honour those faculty members who excel in the supervision of graduate students.

-The recipient will receive an appropriately inscribed diploma and an award of $1,000.
-A master plaque listing past recipients of the award is displayed in the Murray Library.
-One award is made annually at the spring teaching and research excellence awards event.
+The recipient will receive an appropriately inscribed certificate and an honorarium of $1,000.
+A master plaque listing past recipients of the award is displayed prominently in the entrance of the Murray Building.
+One award is made annually each spring.

-All members of the faculty of the College of Graduate and Postdoctoral Studies are eligible for the award.
-‘Supervision’ will be interpreted broadly to include supervision of artistic works and of written works such as projects, theses and dissertations.
+All members of the faculty of the College of Graduate and Postdoctoral Studies with a minimum of 10 years of supervisory experience are eligible for the award.
+‘Supervision’ is interpreted broadly to include supervision of artistic works and of written works such as projects, theses and dissertations.

 Excellence in graduate student supervision has many dimensions.
 Among the elements to be considered by the Selection Committee are:

-- a demonstrated excellence in scholarship undertaken with students which would include a record of encouraging and aiding students to present their material at conferences and to publish their scholarly work or display/perform their artistic work in suitable outlets (list of publications or presentations of graduate students)
+- A demonstrated excellence in scholarship undertaken with students which would include a record of encouraging and aiding students to present their material at conferences and to publish their scholarly work or display/perform their artistic work in suitable outlets.

-- other elements that the nominator considers important to contributing to a positive learning/research environment for graduate students
+- Other elements that the nominator considers important to contributing to a positive learning/research environment and graduate community.

-- if College member is aware of the nomination they may include a self-study statement regarding their graduate student teaching philosophy.
+- The nominee may include a self-study statement regarding their graduate student teaching philosophy.